 Step 2: Register to Vote OR Update Your Address

 Not registered yet?
-The deadline to register online to vote is Monday, October 5, 2020.
+The deadline to register online to vote in an election is 29 days before the upcoming election date.
 To register to vote, visit Florida's Voter Registration Website: https://registertovoteflorida.gov/ and click "New Registration" (this takes 2 min).